aviral10/pystar/README.md

 # pystar
-A project I did at Adobe
+A project we did at Adobe